truenas/documentation/content/SCALEUIReference/Storage/DisksScreen.md

 **Storage** in the breadcrumb at the top of the screen returns to the **[Storage Dashboard]({{< relref "/SCALEUIReference/Storage/_index.md" >}})**.

 ## Disks Screen - Expanded Disk
-Click anywhere on a disk row to expand it and show the traits specific to that disk and available option.
+Click anywhere on a disk row to expand it and show the traits specific to that disk and available options.

 The expanded view of a disk includes details for the disk and options to edit disk properties, run a SMART test and view the test results, and in some instances the ability to wipe the disk.